 The Indigenous Navigator provides a framework and a set of tools for indigenous peoples to systematically monitor the level of recognition and implementation of their rights.
-And a data portal that compiles monitoring data, and make them easily accessible.
+Moreover, it is a data portal that compiles monitoring data, and make them easily accessible.